utubo/vim-cmdheight0/README.md

     `1`: only if there are at least two windows
     `2`: always
   default is `2`.
+- `only_bottom`
+  boolean.
+  Show the statusline bottom only.
 - `tail`
   the char of right of statusline.
 - `sep`